Diana-MND1996/microsimulation-cerebralpalsy/README.md

 **Microsimulation modeling in R for pediatric patients with cerebral palsy**

 This GitHub repository provides the code explained in the paper: Nova Díaz Diana Marcela, Aguilar Albesa Sergio, Eduardo Sánchez Iriso
-Cost-Effectiveness of Complementary and Alternative Therapies for Children with Cerebral Palsy:Evidence from Real-World Data and Microsimulation Modelling
+Cost-Effectiveness of Complementary and Alternative Therapies for Children with Cerebral Palsy: Evidence from Real-World Data and Microsimulation Modelling

-This repository includes the R scripts used to perform a cost-effectiveness analysis of complementary and alternative therapies (CAT) in children with cerebral palsy (CP).
-The analysis uses real-world clinical data collected from our study population and applies a microsimulation model at the individual level to evaluate the long-term outcomes of these therapies in patients with CP.
+This repository includes the R scripts used to perform a cost-effectiveness analysis of complementary and alternative therapies (CATs) in children with cerebral palsy (CP).
+The analysis uses real-world clinical data collected from our study population.
+It applies a microsimulation model at the individual level to evaluate the long-term outcomes of these therapies in patients with CP.

   ***Project Description***